bloominstituteoftechnology/Android_Intents/README.md

 ### Part 7 - Add a ClickListener to the items in the list

-1. In your `TextView` generator give the `TextView` object a listener that will get the tag from the element, use that to pull the `ImageData` object from the `List`.
+1. In your `TextView` generator give the `TextView` object a listener that will get the tag from the element, use that to pull the `ImageData` object from the `ArrayList`.
 2. Use `intent.putExtra()` to add the object to the intent.

 ### Part 8 - Build the layout for the details activity